 6 Unemployment benefit, unemployment assistance, pension advancement, transitory payment ("Übergangsgeld") and family supplement in the unemployment assistance are in fact exempted from tax.
 However, it has to be considered in the framework of the progression adjustment ("Progressionsvorbehalt"; see below).
+7 For incomes from rent and leasing it has to be noted that the definition of taxable incomes in the

 7 For incomes from rent and leasing it has to be noted that the definition of taxable incomes in the income tax law is different from the definition of the related item in the EU-SILC data.
-The item in the EU-SILC data includes also incomes from rent and leasing that were withdrawn by the self employed person and consequently not taxed.
-Also writing-off practices lead to differences in the two definitions.
+The item in the EU-SILC data includes also incomes from rent and leasing that were (privately) used by the self-employed person and consequently are not taxed.
+Also depreciation practices (eg. for buildings) lead to differences in the two definitions.